Here is a list of Frequently Asked Questions:

 - What options are available to help a Scout pay for summer camp?

-- What programs do you offer for older boys?
+- What programs do you offer for older Scouts?

-- Our Senior Patrol Leader wasn’t able to spend much time on personal advancement during summer camp, can he attend camp with another troop?
+- Our Senior Patrol Leader wasn’t able to spend much time on personal advancement during summer camp, can they attend camp with another troop?

-- Because of family commitments, our son can not attend summer camp with his troop.
-Is there still a way he can attend camp?
+- Because of family commitments, our Scout can not attend summer camp with their troop.
+Is there still a way they can attend camp?

 - Who can I contact for additional questions about Fire Mountain?